-Thirty years ago, I changed the way I eat in order to regain my health during a life-threatening illness.
+Thirty-five years ago, I changed the way I eat in order to regain my health during a life-threatening illness.
 Obviously, it worked out well, as I am here and healthy these many years later.

 In the process of discovering my way back to health, I was introduced to Japanese philosopher, Georges Oshawa, considered to be the father of modern macrobiotics and its accompanying lifestyle.
 Oshawa has penned many books and in my reading, I was enchanted (and sometimes shocked) by many of his very black and white statements.